PhD (University College London)

 I was a Co-Investigator on two AHRC-funded projects, "Pararchive" (£400,000), and its follow-up project, "Digital Community Workspaces" (£100,000), both based at the University of Leeds, which aims to co-produce an open digital platform for the creative remediation of archival resource by communities.
 My other competitive grant awards include a Social Media Knowledge Exchange Scholarship (funded by the AHRC) and successful internal pump priming applications both at York and Cambridge.
 In 2013, I was the project leader of "Digital Bridges: 'Have You Forgotten Your Password'", an AHRC-funded knowledge exchange project working with playwrights and theatre practitioners at the Watford Palace Theatre, developing a digital art installation in conjunction with the plays and organising outreach workshops during the theatre's season on digital society and culture.

 I supervised numerous MPhil dissertations at Cambridge.
-At York, I am currently supervising five PhD students working on topics including the cultural value of open air cinema; interactions in creative hubs; transmedial representations of Greek myth; and autobiography in creating video games.
-I have supervised one PhD student to completion and who is now in a lecturing post at a UK university.
-I am particularly interested in supervising PhD projects on digital media and culture; digital cinema and imaging technologies; video games and digital culture; posthumanism; science and technology in film; and the philosophy of cinema: do get in touch if you are interested.
+At York, I am currently (co-)supervising two PhD students and two Masters by Research students working on topics including the cultural value of open air cinema; autobiography in creating video games; finding personal meaning in video games; and non-linear storytelling in video games.
+I have supervised two PhD students to completion and who are now both in permanent lectureship posts.
+I am particularly interested in supervising PhD projects on digital media and culture; digital cinema and imaging technologies; video games and digital culture; posthumanism; postdigital culture; and the philosophy of cinema.

 Full publications list

 For a full list of my publications, please visit the York Research Database.

 I am a member of various professional societies, including the Law Society of Singapore and the Singapore Academy of Law.
 I am also an Advocate and Solicitor of the Supreme Court of Singapore.